Suggestion: Watch the 5 minutes video tutorial before reading this article

 The government has also tried to twist on existing regulations, but without great success so far.
 The regulations are simply not transparent enough yet and many investors stand on the sideline.

 a.
-Jakarta’s ratio of housing loans to its GDP is surprisingly low and a fraction compared to neighboring countries
+Jakarta’s ratio of housing loans to its GDP is low and a fraction compared to many neighboring countries

 b.
-Interest rates are kept low, giving the opportunity for locals to borrow more money
+Interest rates are kept low, giving the opportunity for locals to borrow money for real estate purchases

 c.
-New MRT and LRT projects will completely transform the market, as people will be able to buy in the outskirts, for example the Northern parts of Jakarta, that see great potentials
+New MRT and LRT projects will help to transform and boost the market.
+People will be able to buy real estate in fringe areas such as in Northern Jakarta

 Due to the lack of an efficient public transportation system, many locals and expats have been forced to buy in the central areas, closer to work and schools.
-This will change once the MRT and LRT is up and running.
+Jakarta is notorious for being congested and commuters have to wait in traffic for hours daily.

 d.
-As mentioned, regulations of foreign ownership will most likely change, which will give greater incentive for foreigners to buy
+Regulations of foreign ownership will inevitably change, which will give greater incentive for foreigners to buy real estate in Jakarta

 Where should I buy property in Jakarta?

-Jakarta is divided into 5 major districts, which are in turn broken down into a number of sub-districts.
+Jakarta is divided into 5 major districts, which are divided into sub-districts.
+The 5 districts, or should I say cities, are:

 - South Jakarta